We believe in rural America

-Communities in our Rural Innovation Network have raised more than $18.5 million in federal funding and matching dollars through the U.S. Economic Development Administration’s highly competitive Build to Scale Venture Challenge Grant program.
+We've helped communities raise more than $36 million in federal funding and matching dollars through the U.S. Economic Development Administration’s highly competitive Build to Scale Venture Challenge Grant program.

-While 15% of America’s workforce lives in rural America, only 5% of tech jobs are in rural areas.
-By 2030, we want rural America to have 15% of the nation’s digital economy jobs, distributed to match the gender and race demographics of each region.
+While 12% of America’s workforce lives in rural America, only 5% of tech jobs are in rural areas.
+By 2030, we want rural America to have 12% of the nation’s tech economy jobs, distributed to match the gender and race demographics of each region.